 - A blank dashboard indicates an incomplete analysis.
-This would be due to your website conversion not occurring within the past 30 days.
-If your dashboard is blank, please reach out to your team at Alight Analytics to discuss business strategy and objectives.
+This would be due to your target event not occurring during the target date window.
+If your dashboard is blank, please reach out to your team at ChannelMix to discuss business strategy and objectives.

 - I am looking at the Interaction Heat Map in the Next Interaction tab.
 What does Initial mean?
 What about Next, what does End mean?